nyiyui/ics4u-portfolio/src/oop.md

 ## Classes
 Althought classes are a staple of OOP, classes are not necessarily a first-class citizen for some OOP implementations, such as [Io](https://iolanguage.org)'s object system.
 Classes can be thought of as a template to create objects.
 In languages like Java, an object can only be made using a class as a template (called instantiation).
+They can also have attributes (instance variables) and methods, which operate on the object.

 ```java
 public class MailSender {